 That’s a lot of room for error.

-When you turn this manual workflow into a digital workflow, it’ll look more like this:
+When you turn this manual workflow into an automated digital workflow, it’ll look more like this:

 The digital workflow looks a bit simpler: